Pumpkin Cheesecake Recipe From the Cheesecake Factory

 Note: The baby bear pumpkin (right in photo) is much wetter than the butternut squash, but both work in the cake.

-Everyone who tries this pumpkin cheesecake recipe from the Cheesecake Factory loves it!
+Everyone who tries this pumpkin cheesecake recipe loves it!
 I know that you and your guests are going to love it as well.
 Please take the time to leave a comment below and let me know how excited you are about making this recipe for your family, friends, and co-workers.

 Thank you for visiting and I hope you enjoyed it.
 Bon appetit!